-The rights to consultation and union representation are enshrined in all relevant company employment policies and are set out in the new staff handbook, which will be given to all employees.
+The rights to consultation and union representation are enshrined in all relevant company employment policies and are set out in the staff handbook, which is given to all employees.

-Consultation with staff is sometimes formal, as with the introduction of a new contributory pension scheme from 1st January 2007 and where necessary to comply with legislative requirements.
+Consultation with staff is sometimes formal, as with the introduction of a new contributory pension scheme from January 2007 and where necessary to comply with legislative requirements.
 More often, it is informal, such as debriefings after some board meetings and on a range of changes or developments.